Sometimes bad things happen!

-There’s plenty of time to do that later.
+There’s plenty of time to assign blame later.
 Your open questions may lead the other party to correct their actions.
 Then you simply let it go.

-And even if the other side was really a jerk and intended everything they did, cut them some slack.
+And even if the other person was really a jerk and intended everything they did, cut them some slack.
 Try to understand their point of view.
 Maybe they were just fired, dumped, or they had to get to the airport in the next 3 minutes.

 Step 4: Learn

-If the offending person is someone important in your life find out what’s bothering them.
-Try to find ways to make their life easier.
-If the behavior is starting to be a pattern you may want to rethink the whole relationship.
+If the offending person is someone important in your life, find out what’s bothering them.
+Try to make their life easier.
+Find ways how you can fix whatever happened and help to avoid it recurring in the future.

-Find ways to fix the situation.
+If the behavior is becoming a pattern, rethink the whole relationship.
 Learn to talk about the serious issues in your life.

-People are not usually bad, but there are circumstances, that make the best of us act like assholes.
+People are not usually bad, but there are circumstances that make the best of us act like assholes.

-When something really bad happens
+When something terrible happens

 But what to do when something irreversible happens.
 An accident, illness, or death of a close person.

 Try to be the rock people closest can lean on when needed.
 Help yourself and others by staying calm and composed.

-Back to medium grade every day bad things.
 Whatever happens, other people have had it worse and got through and flourished.
 Be curious, open, always assume the best intentions.

 Now practice the habit of reacting with interested surprise to all negative events and always assume positive intent by others.